eascott/hd-events-api/README.md

  * The password for the Ubuntu desktop is 'vagrant'

- * To start the environment:  sudo vagrant up
+ * To start the environment:  vagrant up

- * To open a shell into the vagrant box:  sudo vagrant ssh
+ * To open a shell into the vagrant box:  vagrant ssh

- * To stop the vagrantbox:  sudo vagrant halt
+ * To stop the vagrantbox:  vagrant halt

- * To start from scratch:  sudo vagrant destroy
+ * To start from scratch:  vagrant destroy

  -----------------------------